Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

-These problems and paradoxes, generated when trying to explain scytonemins from within the Darwinian photoprotection paradigm, can be resolved by employing established non-equilibrium thermodynamic principles.
-In this context, we will first address the questions raised by Grant and Louda (2013) and Varnali and Edwards (2010), and then, based on all the evidence presented, we will assign a thermodynamic dissipative role to scytonemins.
+These problems and paradoxes, generated when trying to explain scytonemins from within the Darwinian photoprotection paradigm, can be resolved by recurring to non-equilibrium thermodynamic principles.
+In this context, we will first address the question raised by Grant and Louda (2013) and then, based on all the evidence presented, we will assign a thermodynamic dissipative role to scytonemins.

-The seemingly paradoxical absorption spectra of scytonemin-imine, the methoxyscytonemins and scytonine, which extend outside of the photoprotectively-relevant part of the spectrum, make sense only when these bio-pigments are understood as microscopic dissipative structures obeying non-equilibrium thermodynamic directives related to increasing the global solar photon dissipation rate (Michaelian, 2013; Michaelian and Simeonov, 2015; Michaelian, 2016).
-Under these directives, one of the several ways to increase the global solar photon dissipation rate is by evolving (inventing) novel molecular structures (pigments) that cover ever more completely the prevailing surface solar spectrum (see Michaelian and Simeonov, 2015).
+The seemingly paradoxical absorption spectra of scytonemin-imine and the methoxyscytonemins, which extend outside of the photoprotectively-relevant part of the spectrum, would make sense if these bio-pigments are understood as microscopic dissipative structures obeying non-equilibrium thermodynamic directive of increasing the global solar photon dissipation rate (Michaelian, 2013; Michaelian and Simeonov, 2015; Michaelian, 2016).
+Under this directive, one of the several ways to increase the global solar photon dissipation rate is by evolving (inventing) novel molecular structures (pigments) that cover ever more completely the prevailing surface solar spectrum (see Michaelian and Simeonov, 2015).
 This is precisely what is observed in the absorption spectra of the different scytoneman pigments.
-The strong visible absorption peaks of scytonemin-imine at 437 nm (violet) and 564 nm (green/yellow), of tetramethoxyscytonemin at 562 nm (green/yellow), of dimethoxyscytonemin at 422 nm (violet); and the strong near-UV-C/UV-B absorption peaks of scytonine (270 nm) and dimethoxyscytonemin (316 nm) is exactly where the photosynthetic pigments do not peak in absorption (see, for example, Rowan, 1989).
+The strong visible absorption peaks of scytonemin-imine at 437 nm (violet) and 564 nm (green/yellow), of tetramethoxyscytonemin at 562 nm (green/yellow), and of dimethoxyscytonemin at 422 nm (violet) is exactly where the photosynthetic pigments do not peak in absorption (see, for example, Rowan, 1989).
 It is because of this rich assortment of diverse pigment molecules with complementary absorption bands that cyanobacterial biofilms, mats and soil crusts in nature tend to have high absorptivities, low albedos and appear almost black in color (Ustin et al., 2009).